 - War broke out in April 1861 when the Confederates attacked a U.S. fortress (Fort Sumter) at South Carolina.

-- 4 more states joined confederacy, making the total number of states 11.
+- 4 more states joined the Confederacy, making the total number of states 11.

 - In September 1862, Lincoln issued the Proclamation of Emancipation, which freed millions of slaves.